UFSC Digital Art Collection

 UFSC Digital Art Collection (screenshot)

-The UFSC Digital Art Collection can be accessed on computers, tablets and cellphones, through the link galeriadearte.acervos.ufsc.br.
-The implementation of the digital catalog is being developed in stages through Tainacan, a Brazilian free software for the creation of digital collections developed by the Network Intelligence Laboratory of the Universidade de Brasília (UnB), with the support from the Universidade Federal de Goiás (UFG), the Brazilian Institute of Information in Science and Technology (IBICT) and the Brazilian Institute of Museums (IBRAM).
+The UFSC Digital Art Collection can be accessed on computers, tablets and mobile devices at galeriadearte.acervos.ufsc.br.
+The catalog is being developed in stages using Tainacan, a free Brazilian software platform for creating digital collections, developed by the Network Intelligence Laboratory of the Universidade de Brasília (UnB), with support from the Universidade Federal de Goiás (UFG), the Brazilian Institute of Information in Science and Technology (IBICT) and the Brazilian Institute of Museums (IBRAM).

-The UFSC collection contains works from distinguished artists of Santa Catarina and also nationally recognized artists, such as Antonio Mir, Burle Max, Domingos Fossari, Eli Heil, Elias Andrade, Guido Heuer, Hassis, Lucila Horn, Martinho de Haro, Meyer Filho, Rodrigo de Haro, Rubens Oestroem, Vecchietti and Zumblick, in addition to works from foreign artists, such as Alejandro Pita (Argentina), Freddy Escobar Vega (Bolivia), Jorge Ferro (Venezuela) and Luchi Collaud (Argentina).
+The collection includes works by renowned artists from Santa Catarina and from across Brazil, including Antonio Mir, Burle Marx, Domingos Fossari, Eli Heil, Elias Andrade, Guido Heuer, Hassis, Lucila Horn, Martinho de Haro, Meyer Filho, Rodrigo de Haro, Rubens Oestroem, Vecchietti and Zumblick, in addition to works from foreign artists, such as Alejandro Pita (Argentina), Freddy Escobar Vega (Bolivia), Jorge Ferro (Venezuela) and Luchi Collaud (Argentina).

 Visit the UFSC Digital Art Collection here.